petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

    ![Use expressions to set additional conditions for the trigger.](./defining-object-actions/images/04.png)

-1. For Action, select the type of action performed and fill out each type's specific fields.
-See [Understanding Action Types](#understanding-action-types) for more information about each type's additional fields.
+1. For Action, select the *type* of action performed and fill out all additional fields.
+See [Understanding Action Types](#understanding-action-types) for more information.

 1. Click *Save*.

-Once created, the action is active and is triggered according to your configuration.
+Once created, the action is active and triggered according to your configuration.

 If desired, you can deactivate an action by going to its *Basic Info* tab, toggling the *Active* switch, and clicking *Save*.